 Saves updated code as caller’s new account code.

-The transaction pool MUST implement the same validation to prevent invalid transactions from propagating across the network.
+The same validation MUST be applied to the transaction pool when receiving new transactions to prevent invalid transactions from propagating through the network.

-Any EIP-7702 authorization from an authority with a deactivated delegated code MUST be considered invalid and skipped.
-The gas consumption rules remain unchanged, consistent with EIP-7702.
+Any EIP-7702 authorization issued by an authority with a deactivated private key MUST be treated as invalid and skipped.

 Rationale